israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

 var sym2 = Symbol('foo');
 var sym3 = Symbol('foo');

 The above code creates three new symbols.
+Note that Symbol("foo") does not coerce the string "foo" into a symbol.

 **Syntax**